Penal Code § 32 PC Accessory After The Fact

 At Grace Legal Group, we specialize in defending clients against accessory after the fact charges and other criminal offenses.
 If you or someone you know is facing such charges, it is crucial to seek legal advice from experienced criminal defense attorneys.
 Contact us today for a consultation and let us help you navigate the complexities of the legal system.

-3. Common Defenses Against Penal Code § 32 PC:
+3. What Are Common Defenses Against Penal Code § 32 PC?

 Penal Code § 32 PC in California makes it a crime to knowingly aid someone who has committed a felony with the intent to help them evade arrest, trial, conviction, or punishment.
 However, being charged under this statute does not automatically mean a conviction.
 There are several common defenses that individuals can use to fight these charges.
 Here are some of the most effective defenses against being an accessory after the fact: